 What you won’t get here are stellar perks or many secondment opportunities.
 Having said that, a wellness drive featuring free smoothies and talks about health has been well-received.
 A particular favourite has been the monthly ‘Early Riser’ breakfasts, with the firm offering staff free breakfast every day in the office as well as free lunch on Mondays and Wednesdays (with occasional cake offerings).
 What Howard Kennedy HQ does have, though, is a lovely office location on the Thames: “Location is 10/10 and the views are unbeatable”, said one insider.
 The cafeteria and social area on the sixth floor underwent a refurbishment a couple of year back and have proven to be popular additions to the snazzy digs.

 Not that they’ve been forced to go into the office much — Howard Kennedy is reportedly “very flexible” about where its lawyers work, with our insiders reporting they WFH two to three days a week on average.
 The firm supplies equipment including screens, printers, laptops and phones but one spy complains the firm “loses points for not being able to expense WFH equipment.”

-International secondments are non-existent (the firm can’t be faulted on this as it only has one office), although trainees do get to go along with their supervisors on the odd business trip — and have travelled to, among other places, the US, Hong Kong and Stockholm.
-Client secondments, meanwhile, are not offered during the training contract stage with one trainee recently spending three months at whistleblowing charity Protect.
+International secondments are rare (the firm can’t be faulted on this as it only has one office), although trainees do get to go along with their supervisors on the odd business trip — and have travelled to, among other places, the US, Hong Kong and Stockholm.
+Client secondments are also offered during the training contract stage with one trainee recently spending three months at whistleblowing charity Protect.